YouTube

 Mgahinga National Park – Bwindi Impenetrable forest – Kigali

-Gorilla habituation experience.
-Uganda has half of all mountain gorillas in the world so it would make sense to travel here to do your gorilla trek.
+Sh*t Scared at the Gorilla Habituation Experience.
+Uganda has half of all the mountain gorillas in the world, so it would make sense to travel here to do your gorilla trek.
 However, it is the only place in the world where you can do the Gorilla Habituation Experience.

 THE SILVERBACK SET THE TONE EARLY ON BY LETTING US KNOW NOT TO GET TOO CLOSE

-Now it took me forever and a while to find out what this was and only a few people have heard of it – there are only 4 permits issued per day, not to mention the price of them at 1,500USD each!
+Now it took me forever and a while to find out what this was, and only a few people have heard of it – there are only four permits issued per day, not to mention the price of them at 1,500USD each!

-But with the hefty price and impossible to get permits there is a raw experience to be had.
+But with the hefty price and the impossibility of getting permits, there is a raw experience to be had.

 WHERE IS NKURINGO GORILLA LODGE?